 Job Market Paper

-Employment Persistence from the Increased Pensionable Age: Evidence from Japan
+Employment Persistence after Raising the Pensionable Age: Evidence from Japan

 Work in Progress